uros7251/uros7251.github.io/docs/_posts/2023-07-30-Keplers-problem.md

 \end{equation*}$$

 As we have seen, this law leads (in certain cases) to a path in the shape of an ellipse.
 Let there be a trajectory for which the length of the major axis is $a$ meters, and the period of a complete circle is $T$ seconds.
-If we were to use other units, such that $a$ and $T$ correspond to $\alpha a$ and $\beta T$ of the new units, the above law would become:
+If we were to use other units, such that $a$ and $T$ of old units correspond to $\alpha a$ and $\beta T$ of new units, respectively, the above law would become:

 $$\begin{equation*}